-At this point, barring any severe relapses or attacks, Cir and I are years from making this decision.
+At this point, barring any severe relapses or attacks, Cir and I are years from making this type of decision.
 However, it is definitely on the back burner because we have both expressed the fact that nursing home care is something that we don't want for each other.
-We haven't yet done very much research in this area, but will give advice on what we have found as far as live-in caregivers are concerned.
+We haven't yet done very much research in this area, but will give advice on what we have found so far as live-in caregivers are concerned.

 First of all, if you've come to this conclusion, you realize that you as the primary caregiver are not able to do this alone.
 You may or may not have nursing care at this point, either full or part-time for your husband.
 If not, this is a good place to start.
 And if yes, ask the company you are with if they offer or can recommend someone or a company that has this kind of service.